AcademySoftwareFoundation/MaterialX/source/MaterialXTest/README.md

 - GenShader.cpp : Core shader generation tests which are run when the test tag `[genshader]` is specified.
 - GenOsl.cpp : OSL shader generation tests which are run when the test tag `[genosl]` is specified.
 - GenGlsl.cpp : GLSL shader generation tests which are run when the test tag `[genglsl]` is specified.
+- GenMdl.cpp : MDL shader generation tests which are run when the test tag `[genmdl]` is specified.

 Per language tests will scan MaterialX files in the test suite for input Elements.